AnirudhPenmatcha/Obstacle-Avoidance-Simulation/README.md

 And you will see the the rover move staright unless an obstacle is seen infront of it.

 [This file is incomplete as of Feb 16, 2021, I'm actually new to mainting a project in this manner and so I would like to take my time and put it together in a clean way]

+[Would like to say that the project is still in beta phase and not complete yet.]

+PS : The previous line is just so I can sound cool ( ͡👁️ ͜ʖ ͡👁️)